 Today, dueling still exists, but it has taken less bloody forms.
 In the purest sense, one-on-one contests such as boxing and wrestling capture the spirit of dueling, while fencing as a sport descends directly from duels.
 Almost any head-to-head showdown guided by very specific rules of etiquette can be considered a modern-day duel and may show up anywhere -- at the poker table, in the corporate boardroom, on the tennis court or in video games.

-For more information on dueling and related topics, check out the links on the next page.
+For more information on dueling and related topics, check out the links below.